OffchainLabs/decentralized-timeboost-spec/README.md

   If any of the transactions or bundles in the inclusion list are encrypted, the committee member multicasts its decryption shares for the encrypted items.
 It then awaits the arrival of decryption shares from other committee members.
 As soon as it has received *F+1* decryption shares for an encrypted item (including its own share), it can use those shares to decrypt the item.

+  (Note that decryption of a non-priority transaction could lead to duplicate copies of the same transaction, because the result of decryption could be identical to a transaction that is already present.
+This cannot happen for priority bundles, nor for delayed inbox messages, because they have sequence numbers that have already been de-duplicated.)

-  As soon as the member has decrypted all of the encrypted items in the inclusion list (or immediately, if there were no encrypted items), it passes the inclusion list, tagged with the round number, to the next, ordering phase.
+  As soon as the member has decrypted all of the encrypted items in the inclusion list (or immediately, if there were no encrypted items), it first de-duplicates the set of non-priority transactions by removing all but one instance of any transaction that is duplicated in the set, and then the member passes the de-duplicated inclusion list, tagged with the round number, to the next, ordering phase.

   <u>State and recovery in the decryption phase</u>